2019 Speaker Bios

 Narinder Chopra, Director, Feasibility, Enrollment & Retention Optimisation, Global Clinical Operations, Biogen

-the bench to the bedside.
+to the bedside.
 Narinder started his career in the laboratories for 3 years before moving into clinical research in 1996.
-Narinder has developed his career through several clinical research roles over 20+ years, working on UK, regional and
+Narinder has developed his career through several clinical research roles over 20+ years, working on UK, regional and global

-global programs; and organisational leadership.
+programs; and organisational leadership.
 His roles have included CRA, study and program leader, regional leadership, phase alignment management and, recruitment and retention.
 Narinder has had the pleasure of learning from working with approx. 9 different

 companies over the years.
 Narinder currently leads the Feasibility, Retention & Optimisation (FERO) team at Biogen looking to bring patients to the centre of research in all disease areas where Biogen are active.
-Narinder ensures he
+Narinder ensures he balances this

 Joana Claverol, Clinical Research Unit Manager, Sant Joan de Deu Barcelona Children's Hospital, Research Foundation Barcelona Children's Hospital